0xBA5E64/dyablog/README.md

   - Python `3.10.7` installed
 - [Poetry](https://python-poetry.org/) - Python Package and Dependency manager

-All remaining project dependencies are managed by Poetry, and are automatically installed through `poetry install`
+\*All remaining project dependencies are managed by Poetry, and are automatically installed through `poetry install`.

 ## Getting Started
 Double-check you fullfill all dependencies, then;